Controlled burns planned in Scott and Wise counties

 Several controlled burns will take place in Scott and Wise counties between this week and mid-May, according to a news release from the U.S. Forest Service.

-The burns are intended to restore open woodlands and grasslands to forest landscapes and improve wildlife habitat, the release states.
+The burns are intended to restore open woodlands and grasslands to forest landscapes and improve wildlife habitats, the release states.

-A burn is scheduled for a 5,033-acre area north of North Fork of Pound Lake, near Virginia’s border with Kentucky.
+Burns are scheduled for: a 5,033-acre area north of North Fork of Pound Lake, near Virginia’s border with Kentucky; a 312-acre area at Flatwoods; and a 1,603-acre area at Pound Gap at the Wise and Scott county line.

-Also in Wise County, a 312-acre area at Flatwoods - located about three miles south of Coeburn - is also slated for a controlled burn.

-A 1,603-acre area at Pound Gap at the Wise and Scott county lines – about two miles north of Dungannon – will also have controlled burns.

 Post a comment as